Toruń: World War II

 While the city's population suffered many atrocities, as described, there were no battles or bombings that damaged its buildings.
-Thus, the city avoided damage during both World Wars, due to which it retained its historic architecture ranging from Gothic through Renaissance and Baroque to the 19th and 20th century styles.
+Thus, the city avoided damage during both World Wars, and retained its historic architecture, ranging from Gothic through Renaissance and Baroque to 19th and 20th century styles.

 Sights

 Listed on the UNESCO list of World Heritage Sites since 1997, Toruń has many monuments of architecture dating back to the Middle Ages.
 The city is famous for having preserved almost intact its medieval spatial layout and many Gothic buildings, all built from brick, including monumental churches, the Town Hall and many burgher houses.

 Gothic architecture

 Toruń has the largest number of preserved Gothic houses in Poland, many with Gothic wall paintings or wood-beam ceilings from the 16th to the 18th centuries.